ajbill/Log-Management-System/README.md

 For the Validation phase we have an Apache Webserver configured on Node 1 that can generate a required number of logs.

-To be able to analyse data sent to the blockchain some changes need to be made to the chaincode and data structure.
+To be able to analyse data sent to the blockchain some changes need to be made to the chaincode, data structure, and middleware Java application.

 update logic.js